ckeditor/ckeditor5/docs/framework/guides/development-tools.md

 ## CKEditor 5 inspector

-The official [editor instance inspector](https://github.com/ckeditor/ckeditor5-inspector) provides rich debugging tools for editor internals like {@link framework/guides/architecture/editing-engine#model model}, {@link framework/guides/architecture/editing-engine#view view}, and  {@link framework/guides/architecture/core-editor-architecture#commands commands}.
+The official [CKEditor 5 inspector](https://github.com/ckeditor/ckeditor5-inspector) provides rich debugging tools for editor internals like {@link framework/guides/architecture/editing-engine#model model}, {@link framework/guides/architecture/editing-engine#view view}, and  {@link framework/guides/architecture/core-editor-architecture#commands commands}.

 It allows observing changes to the data structures and the selection live in the editor which is particularly helpful when developing new editor features or getting to understand the existing ones.